ENG498-JCDD/Team1/src/04 Punished Unequally.md

 9. Other Motor Vehicle Violation
 10. Checkpoint

-Let's first check the frequency of each stop by race in our dataset.
+Let's first check the frequency of each stop by race.

 ```js
 const afRaceByReason = d3.rollups(